marcelovicentegc/george/README.md

 | --------------------------------------------------------------------- | -------------- |
 | [ESP8266](https://marcelovicentegc.github.io/george/docs/iot#esp8266) | In development |

+## About

+### Server

+- Node
+- Express
+- GraphQL
+- Apollo Server
+- TypeORM
+- MQTT client
+- Redis client

+### Client

+- React
+- Apollo Client
+- React Testing Library
+- Webpack

+### Other services

+- PostgreSQL
+- Redis
+- MQTT

 ## Development directions ⌨️

 1. Clone this project: `git clone https://github.com/marcelovicentegc/george`
 2. Install its dependencies: `npm i`
-3. If you already have `redis` and `sqlite` installed on your machine, jump to the next step, otherwise, install both before continuing
+3. If you already have `redis` and `postgres` installed on your machine, jump to the next step, otherwise, install both before continuing
 4. Make sure `redis` is up and running before starting this project (e.g. `sudo service redis-server start` or `sudo systemctl start redis`)
+5. Make sure `postgres` is up and running before starting this project (e.g. `sudo service postgresl start` or `sudo systemctl start postgres`)
-5. By default, the MQTT broker runs on port 1883, the server runs on port 4000, and the client on the port 3000.
+6. By default, the MQTT broker runs on port 1883, the server runs on port 4000, and the client on the port 3000.
 Check the [configuration guide](https://marcelovicentegc.github.io/george/docs/config) if you want to change some configuration.
-6. You're good to go.
+7. You're good to go.
 Run: `npm start`
-7. A default user will be created every time upon start.
+8. A default user will be created every time upon start.
 It has `admin` as username and password.
-8. To generate new types, first change the types on `src/server/schema/types/`, run `npm run gen` while George is up and running, and add the query or mutation on `src/gql/` files if necessary.
+9. To generate new types, first change the types on `src/server/schema/types/`, run `npm run gen` while George is up and running, and add the query or mutation on `src/gql/` files if necessary.

 ## Pull requests 🌳